-Even though exploration in the Valley of the Kings started roughly 200 years ago, and despite 65 tombs having been discovered during this time, only eleven of them have been completely recorded.
+Even though exploration in the Valley of the Kings started roughly 200 years ago, and despite 62 royal tombs having been discovered during this time, only eleven of them have been completely recorded.
 Tombs that are discovered are classified as either major tombs or minor tombs.
 Minor tombs generally don’t contain anything of interest.
 Even many of the major tombs discovered revealed very little, and quite often they have been virtually empty due to tomb robbers.

 Howard Carter discovered a number of tombs in the years that followed, and in 1922 he made history when he announced that he had found the real tomb of King Tutankhamen.
 The inner chamber that housed the body of the king was essentially a hidden chamber and it was only opened for the first time on the 16th of February 1923.

-The Missing Mummies
+The Missing Mummies of Kings

 Explorers have however discovered the mummies of several pharaohs placed together in two different locations.
 Many archeologists also believe that there is most likely a third cache that has yet to be discovered.
 Sadly, all tombs discovered to date have at some point in history been entered by thieves.